kyhoolee/shortest-path-problem-using-rl/README.md

   #
 ## Solve sparse reward problem
-As the number of nodes and edges increases, it becomeS difficult to reach one target node(sparse reward) Sparse reward is big problem because the reward is essential in reinforcement learning Increase success episode by adjusting search difficulty according to learning progress
+* As the number of nodes and edges increases, it becomeS difficult to reach one target node(sparse reward)
+* Sparse reward is big problem because the reward is essential in reinforcement learning
+* Increase success episode by adjusting search difficulty according to learning progress

+  #
+## Application
+* Apply proposed finding shortest path algorithm to container stockyard premarshalling